jlegewie/zotfile/readme.md

 - Improved default PDF reader detection on Windows (thanks to aurimasv)
 - Hidden option `pdfExtraction.replacements` for custom, regular expression-based replacements in extracted annotations.
 This can be useful because some pdfs contain 'broken' characters.
 For example, `[{"regex":" ?\u00f0", "replacement": " ("}]` replaces the unicode character `ð` with `(` to fix a problem in pdfs from a certain publisher.
 In this case, `ð` is a problem with the pdf and not with zotfile's extraction.
 The hidden option can be used to fix it.
 - Information for attachments on the tablet is now hidden in the attachment note

-#### Changes in 3.2

-- **Goto annotation in pdf**

-    This is not really a new feature but with two recent changes in Zotero (see [this](https://github.com/zotero/zotero/pull/450) and [this](https://github.com/zotero/zotero/pull/452) pull request), it became much more useful!
-Simply click on the link that is part of your extracted annotations, and zotfile will open the pdf on the page with the annotation.
-The feature now works on Windows as well (thanks to aurimasv) and I have added support for Skim on Mac.
-Check out the [documentation](http://zotfile.com/index.html#extract-pdf-annotations) for some more details.

-- **Improved extraction of annotation**

-    This version includes three improvements for the extraction of annotations.
-First, the extraction is now based on the most recent pdf.js version ([here](https://github.com/jlegewie/pdf.js/tree/extract-v3) is my fork with the modified version of [pdf.js](https://github.com/mozilla/pdf.js) used in zotfile).
-With this update, zotfile should work with more pdfs.
-Second, the extraction is now about 40-60% faster (depending on the pdf) thanks to some improvements in the extraction code.
-Third, the extraction now runs in the background so that Zotero is not blocked while annotations are extracted.

 - Improved information windows
 - Improved renaming function (avoids re-indexing of linked attachments)
 - New wildcards for editors (`%d`, `%D`, `%L`, `%l`)
 - Fix bug with unnecessary suffix after multiple renames of same file

 #### Changes in 3.1